Cartalax

 Also known as: Ala-Glu-Asp, AED Tripeptide, T-31

-Primary recreational use: Joint health and longevity support
+Primary use: Joint health and longevity support

 What is Cartalax?